-6. Provides accesible and easy to read data
+6. Provides accessible and easy-to-read data

 Legit.Health‘s interface has been designed to provide access to all the patient information in an easy-to-read and accessible manner.

-Say goodby to paper trails and their tendency to be lost or damaged, as all the patient’s information, from test results to relevant pictures stored in a digital database that’s constantly being backed up and accessible from both your computer, tablet, and smartphone.
+Say goodbye to paper trails and their tendency to be lost or damaged, as all the patient’s information, from test results to relevant pictures stored in a digital database that’s constantly being backed up and accessible from both your computer, tablet, and smartphone.

 Being acne a chronic disease, the follow-up after a successful diagnosis is crucial for the good development of the treatment.